mhamdim7/GitHubers/README.md

 # GitHuers

-GitHub User Viewer is an Android application that utilizes the GitHub REST API to search for users based on a provided keyword.
+GitHuers is an Android application that utilizes the GitHub REST API to search for users based on a provided keyword.
 It presents a list of matching profiles based on the search term, and tapping on a profile reveals more details.
 ## Table of Contents

 - [Tech Stack](#description)